escobard/blockchains-nd/part3/project3/README.md

 Any characters preceeding the /addblock route will create a new block with the parameters.
 Any new blocks are immediately shown by the response.

-### GET Endpoint - /getblockheight

-Returns the entire height of the the blockchain

 ### GET Endpoint - /health

 Returns a simple JSON response, tests API health